dailydffr/linux-guides/ArchBuildGuide.md

 sr0     11:0    1   1.3G  0 rom  /run/archiso/bootmnt
 ```

----
+> ---

 ###  **Task 2: Encrypt All the things!**
 Encrypt the non-EFI partitions:
 ```bash
 cryptsetup luksFormat --type luks1 --cipher aes-xts-plain64 --key-size 512 --hash sha512 --iter-time 50 --sector-size 512 --use-random --verify-passphrase /dev/sda2
 cryptsetup luksFormat --type luks1 --cipher aes-xts-plain64 --key-size 512 --hash sha512 --iter-time 50 --sector-size 512 --use-random --verify-passphrase /dev/sda3
 ```
-NOTE: All options in the commands above are chosen to ensure compatibility with GRUB, SSDs, and strong encryption.
+NOTES: All options in the commands above are chosen to ensure compatibility with GRUB, SSDs, and strong encryption.
 Note: GRUB does not support LUKS2 yet, hence `--type luks1`, and it's very picky about iter-time and sector-size.
 Unless you know what you’re doing, just leave the command as-is.

 Follow the prompts, but as a security note, this guide expects you to use a **STRONG** password.
 A weak password will negate any efforts we go through to secure your computer.
+You might be tempted to use the same password for both drives.
+This is not entirely discouraged. **However**, you need to be aware that if a hacker gets access to one password, they have access to both drives.

 What qualifies as a strong password?
 - Here's a fast and humorous explanation: [XKCD webcomic # 936](https://xkcd.com/936/)